Internal Metaphors Revealed

 A Mind/Body Technique

-It’s not unusual for clients to burp or yawn or cry—all releases of some sort.
+It’s not unusual for clients to sigh or burp or yawn or cry—all releases of some sort.
 They describe things moving from the outside in or the inside out: energy, light, perhaps a river or a current of electricity, air, even a divine presence.
 Drains are cleared, dams are deconstructed, shields are kept in place but made porous to let in what is safe and welcome.
 Each person’s metaphors have unique characteristics, but often some natural flow is re-established … as the body workers confirm.

 Different Than Guided Imagery

 Other guided imagery approaches suggest metaphors to you, and you are guided as to what to do with them. (“Imagine yourself in a restful place with the sound of soothing water nearby.
 You walk towards the sound … your guide gives you a gift to take back with you….”)
-Though the images and suggestions may be very appealing and appear to be helpful and soothing, your mind/body/brain is less likely to be permanently affected because these are not the metaphors that store your information.
-If these metaphors remain unchanged, you are likely to relapse back into your old patterns of behaviors, thoughts and feelings.
+Though the images and suggestions may be very appealing and appear to be helpful and soothing, your mind/body/brain is less likely to be permanently affected because these are not the same metaphors that store your information.
+If these personal metaphors remain unchanged, you are likely to relapse back into your old patterns of behaviors, thoughts and feelings.

-Back in the 1980’s and 90’s, David Grove, a psychotherapist from New Zealand with a background in NLP (Neurolinguistic Programming) and Eriksonian Hypnosis, was working with trauma patients, and noticed a pattern.
+Back in the 1980’s and 90’s, David Grove, a psychotherapist from New Zealand with a background in NLP (Neurolinguistic Programming) and Eriksonian Hypnosis, was working with trauma patients and noticed a pattern.
 When dealing with memories and issues too painful, too shameful, too frightening, too potentially overwhelming, or simply trying to find words for the indescribable, patients frequently used metaphors.
 Grove began working with the metaphors themselves, without interpreting them and without discussing the “real facts.”
 He developed what he called Clean Language, a sparse, grammatically awkward, limited number of questions to be asked using the client’s exact words, with the intention of reducing as much as possible the influence of the facilitator’s assumptions and word choice— keeping the facilitator’s language ‘clean.’
 With these questions, Grove guided the client in exploring–and changing–his/her metaphor world.
 And the clients got better.

-Today, Clean Language and Symbolic Modeling facilitators apply the techniques not just to psychotherapy, but to coaching, mediating, teaching, body work, patient interviewing, journalism, sales and marketing, weight management, and a myriad of other applications.
+Today, Clean Language and Symbolic Modeling facilitators apply the techniques not just to psychotherapy, but to coaching, mediating, teaching, body work, patient interviewing, journalism, sales and marketing, weight management, academic research, and a myriad of other applications.